Keerthana2208/MongoDB/README.md

 **Page Title and Heading**

-The <h1> element displays the title of the page, which is "Mongodb CRUD App".
+The <h1> element displays the title of the page, which is "Mongodb CRUD Example".

 **Create Operation**

-The code checks if the edit_id variable is present.
+The code checks if the name variable is present.
 If it is, the page displays an edit form.
 Otherwise, it displays a create form.

 **Edit Form**

-If the edit_id variable is present, the code displays an edit form.
-The form's action attribute specifies the endpoint to handle the form submission for updating a book with the given edit_id.
+If the name variable is present, the code displays an edit form.
+The form's add task attribute specifies the endpoint to handle the form submission for updating a book with the given name.

-The form contains two input fields: title and author.
-The values of these input fields are pre-populated with the existing book's title and author (edit_book.title and edit_book.author respectively).

 **Create Form**

-If the edit_id variable is not present, the code displays a create form.
-The form's action attribute specifies the endpoint to handle the form submission for creating a new operations.
+If the name variable is not present, the code displays a create form.
+The form's add task attribute specifies the endpoint to handle the form submission for creating a new task.

  # Conclusion